Isoparametric finite element methods for mean curvature flow and surface diffusion: Numerical results

 \section{Numerical results}

 We have implemented the proposed isoparametric finite element schemes in the framework \textsc{Dune} \cite{Bastian2021,Sander2020,dune} using parametrized grids based on the \textsc{dune-curvedgrid} and \textsc{dune-curvedgeometry} \cite{Praetorius2022,dune-curvedgeometry,dune-curvedgrid} modules.
-As underlying grid manager for the reference grid we have used \textsc{dune-foamgrid} \cite{Sander2017,dune-foamgrid}.
+As the underlying grid manager for the reference grid, we have used \textsc{dune-foamgrid} \cite{Sander2017,dune-foamgrid}.
 Our implementations and all the parameter files necessary to perform the presented numerical computations are available at the GitHub repository \cite{higher-order-bgn}.
-Unless specified explicitly, the reference grids are chosen as a poly\-gonal/poly\-hedral approximations of the initial curves/surfaces with good mesh quality, and Gauss quadrature rules of order $10\ell$ for $\P^\ell$-elements methods are chosen.
-These quadrature rules always satisfy the assumptions in our theorems.
+Unless specified explicitly, the reference grids are chosen as poly\-gonal/poly\-hedral approximations of the initial curves/surfaces with good mesh quality.
+For computations with $\P^{\ell}$-elements, the Gauss quadrature rules are uniformly chosen as exact to degree $2\ell-1$ for curves and exact to degree $3\ell-2$ for surfaces, respectively.
+Hence these quadrature rules always satisfy the assumptions in our theorems.